What is a financial controller? The role & keys to effectiveness

 Therefore, the best way to make a financial controller role more strategic is to put it in the job description.
 Make strategy one of the defining characteristics of success for a financial controller, whether that’s you or the person you intend to hire.

 As we’ve seen, managing company spend is a key goal for most financial controllers.
 But spending and expenses are the leading causes of a messy financial close process.

 The reason?
 Too little visibility over company spend, and poorly formatted data from the beginning.
 If you wait until the end of the process to see what’s been spent, you’ll always find frustrating and time-consuming “surprises” each month.

 Instead, best practice is to have an integrated expense or spend management system that shows you what’s being spent in real time.
-Instead of waiting for expense claims to arrive at the end of the month, employees file them directly from the coffee shop.
+Instead of waiting for expense claims to arrive at the end of the month, employees file them directly from the coffee shop on their laptop or mobile phone.
 Rather than poring over credit card statements, you have a dashboard with every payment and the person who made it.

 For accountants and controllers, this is a gamechanger.
 It takes a process that once was days every month, and turns it into mere minutes.

 To see how much time and money your company could be wasting on the expense report process, use this free calculator: